mmistakes/made-mistakes-jekyll/_posts/work/2015-11-05-procreate-paintings.md

 layout: archive
 permalink: /procreate-paintings/
 title: "Procreate Paintings"
-subtitle: "Gallery of portraits painted digitally with Procreate on an iPad."
+subtitle: "Gallery of portraits digitally painted with Procreate on an iPad."
-excerpt: "Gallery of portraits painted digitally with Procreate on an iPad."
+excerpt: "Gallery of portraits digitally painted with Procreate on an iPad."
-modified:
+modified: 2015-11-30T13:04:35-05:00
 image:
   teaser: procreate-paintings-teaser.jpg
   thumb: procreate-paintings-150.jpg